Bishop Scott Jones

 He was ordained deacon in the Kansas East Annual Conference and elder in the North Texas Annual Conference.
 From 1986 to 1997 he served as pastor of three congregations in North Texas.
 In 2003-2004 he served as interim pastor at Stonebridge UMC in McKinney, Texas.
 From 1997 to 2004 he served on the faculty of Perkins School of Theology, Southern Methodist University in Dallas, Texas.
 In 2004 he was elected a bishop by the South Central Jurisdictional Conference and assigned to serve as the resident bishop of the Kansas Area as of September 1, 2004.
 In 2012 the Nebraska Conference was added to his area and he led the creation of the Great Plains Conference which included the UMC congregations of both states.
 Beginning September 1, 2016 he serves as resident bishop of the Texas Annual Conference.
 He also serves as bishop of the United Methodist missions in Laos and Thailand.

 He currently serves as chairperson of the denomination’s Committee on Faith and Order.
-He also serves on the Board of Trustees for Southern Methodist University, the Texas Methodist Foundation and Houston Methodist Hospital.
+He also serves on the Board of Trustees for the Texas Methodist Foundation and Houston Methodist Hospital.

-Scott is married to Mary Lou Reece, who is president of Reece Construction Company.
+Scott is married to Mary Lou Reece, who is an employee of Reece Construction Company.
 They have three children: Jameson, Arthur and Marynell.